benjymous/annotations/sandman/sandman.34.md

 - Jerry Stratton (jerry@teetot.acusd.edu) quoted Manfred Lurker's _Dictionary of Gods and Goddesses, Devils and Demons_.
 - William Sherman <sherman@math.ucla.edu> referenced Goody Two-Shoes.
 - Ralf Hildebrandt added a note about the chant on p18
+- Richard Munn added the note from the letters page that's listed below in the Appendix.

+### Appendix:  From the #34 letters page

+  > As for SANDMAN readers being more than passive scholars, I would like to mention here that someone a few letter columns ago caught a nuance that went completely over my head.
+"Death" is not called "Death" by her siblings for a very real reason, according to Neil.

+  This is a very good point - by what name *do* they call her?